-Visionary Museum Leader Kim Kanatani Is Appointed Museum Director of the UCI Institute and Museum for California Art
+Visionary Museum Leader Kim Kanatani Is Appointed Museum Director of the UCI Institute and Museum of California Art

 “UCI has been a leader in the arts since the day our students and faculty first walked onto campus, and with the establishment of UCI IMCA we are positioned for an extraordinary new level of achievement,” said Chancellor Howard Gillman.
 “Our goal is to make the arts an essential element of being at UCI.
 We welcome Kim Kanatani with enthusiasm and look forward to great things to come.”